-Ai Mercanti is a small hidden jewel near Piazza San Marco that mixes the atmosphere of a refined bistro with the best, and therefore rare, Venetian food and wine tradition, pioneer of a peasant cuisine that mixes local ingredients with great creative research.
+In Venice, Ai Mercanti is a small hidden gem near Piazza San Marco that mixes the atmosphere of a French bistro with the food tradition of Venice, a pioneer of “peasant” cuisine, but of great care and creative research.

-The romantic atmosphere of the restaurant is underlined by soft lighting and exquisitely jazzy details, Simone’s great passion, such as the striking Catellani & Smith wall lamps covered in gold leaf, the silver candelabra, and the Bang and Olufsen stereo that spreads pieces by sought-after contemporary performers such as Josè James and Cécile McLorin Salvant.
+The romantic atmosphere of the restaurant is underlined by soft lighting and exquisitely jazzy details, Simone’s great passion, such as the striking Catellani & Smith wall lamps covered in gold leaf, sleek black candlesticks, and the Bang and Olufsen stereo that plays pieces by cool contemporary performers such as Josè James and Cécile McLorin Salvant.

-The passion for things done well, without compromise, also extends to the wine list which offers small labels from all over Italy that Simone, sommelier (like his mother and his wife) loves to recommend after understanding the taste of his guests and serving also at the bar, happy to entertain friends in his restaurant.
+The passion for things done well, without compromise, also extends to the wine list which offers mainly artisanal labels from all over Italy and, of course, France that Simone, sommelier (like his mother and his wife), loves to recommend to his guests.

-In winter, ask for a table in the first room on the left, while in summer you can dine in the small Corte Coppo in front of the restaurant.
+In summer you can dine in the small and very quiet Corte Coppo in front of the restaurant.

-Calle Fuseri, where Ai Mercanti is located today, is one of the oldest streets in Venice, once home to manufacturers of spindles, from which it takes its name, and other tools for fabric processing.
-In the small Corte Coppo there is, in fact, a 14th century well in Verona marble, one of the first built in the lagoon city starting from 1322 of which today about 600 remain.
+Calle Fuseri, where Ai Mercanti is located, is one of the oldest streets in Venice, once home to manufacturers of spindles, from which it takes its name, and other tools for fabric processing.
+In the small Corte Coppo there is, in fact, a 14th-century well in Verona marble, one of the first built in the lagoon city starting from 1322 of which today about 600 remain.